...

 Aspirin can start working within 30 minutes, but its full effect in preventing blood clot formation may take several hours.

-If you are living with certain medical conditions, such as bleeding disorders, peptic ulcers, or allergies to aspirin, and taking specific medications you should avoid aspirin.
-Consult your healthcare provider for guidance.
+Individuals with certain medical conditions, such as bleeding disorders, peptic ulcers, or allergies to aspirin, and those taking specific medications should avoid aspirin.
+Consult a healthcare provider for guidance.

 The benefits of taking aspirin include reducing the risk of heart attacks and strokes by preventing blood clot formation, especially in individuals at high risk for cardiovascular events.